Emergency Dentist Little Rock

 Will Dental Insurance Cover Dental Emergencies?

 Every dental plan is different, but most offer coverage for emergency dentistry.
 Besides your consultation, your insurance may cover any diagnostic imaging and a portion of common procedures.
 After meeting your annual deductible, your benefits can cover up to 80% of the expense of restorative treatments.
-A member of our team will work on your behalf with your dental insurance to maximize your coverage to lower the amount you’ll pay out-of-pocket.
+A member of our team will work on your behalf with your dental insurance to maximize your coverage to lower the amount you’ll pay out of pocket.

 Other Options for Making Dental Emergencies Affordable